 Resonant converter

-In switching power supply circuits, a converter circuit that reduces switching loss through LC.
-Broadly classified, there are two types: voltage resonant converters and current resonant converters.
-Voltage resonant converters have superior voltage-current characteristics at power-off (turn-off), while current resonant converters have superior voltage-current characteristics at power-on (turn-on).
-Therefore, both types have the advantage of reducing switching loss compared to non-resonant converters.
-Compared to non-resonant converters, they offer the benefits of higher efficiency, smaller size, and less noise, making them widely used as AC-DC converters.
+A converter circuit in a switching power supply that reduces switching loss using LC.
+It can be broadly classified into two types: voltage resonant converters and current resonant converters.
+Voltage resonant converters have excellent voltage-current characteristics at power-off (turn-off), while current resonant converters have excellent voltage-current characteristics at power-on (turn-on).
+Therefore, both types offer the advantage of reduced switching loss compared to non-resonant converters.
+Compared with non-resonant converters, they provide advantages such as higher efficiency, smaller size, and less Noise, and are therefore widely used as AC-DC converters.